 Essential duties and responsibilities

-- Conduct tours of the school for prospective students and families.
+- Conduct tours of the school for prospective students, alumni and donors, special guests, and the general public.

 - Perform administrative clerical and computerized tasks as needed.